Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Introduction

-(III) Using Open-DMFT we study a prototypical Markovian quantum many-body system, a Bose-Hubbard model subject to two-particle losses and single particle incoherent pumping.
-This model is directly relevant for recent experiments with ultracold bosonic atoms in optical lattices under controlled dissipation~\cite{TomitaEtAlScienceAdv17,bouganne2020}.
-We predict the emergence of a dissipative phase transition from a normal to a superfluid phase, where above a critical hopping or drive strength the system spontaneously develops a coherent field oscillating in time, and discuss the effect of accounting for quantum fluctuations beyond mean-field.
+Solving the resulting quantum impurity model in presence of multiple many-body jump operators remains highly non-trivial and state of the art impurity solvers for non-equilibrium DMFT cannot be efficiently used in this setting.
+Here we build upon our recent work on Markovian impurity models~\cite{Scarlatella2019} to develop and benchmark a DMFT solver for driven-dissipative bosonic systems.
+This approach is based on a super-operator hybridization expansion and resummation of an infinite class of diagrams known as non-crossing approximation (NCA).
+As first application of the DMFT/NCA method we study a Bose-Hubbard model subject to two-particle losses and single particle incoherent pumping.
+This model is directly relevant for recent experiments with ultracold bosonic atoms in optical lattices under controlled dissipation~\cite{TomitaEtAlScienceAdv17,bouganne2020} as well as for arrays of superconducting circuits~\cite{ma2019}.
+We predict the emergence of a dissipative phase transition from a normal to a superfluid phase, where above a critical hopping or pump strength the system spontaneously develops a coherent field oscillating in time, and discuss the effect of finite-connectivity corrections to Gutzwiller mean-field.
 We highlight how this transition can be naturally interpreted as the onset of many body synchronization in an array of quantum Van der Pol oscillators, a phenomenon which recently attracted lots of attention~\cite{lee2013,lorch2016,walter2014,walter2015,roulet2018a,roulet2018,dutta2019,giorgi2012,manzano2013,qiao2018,SonarEtalPRL18, jaseem2019,tindall2020}.
+We show that DMFT allows to predict results which are qualitatively missed by Gutzwiller mean-field theory, including the redistribution of steady-state population and the suppression of gain due to hopping processes, a stationary quantum Zeno regime and a new competition between coherent and dissipative processes towards symmetry breaking.
+These results reflect in large quantitative corrections to the Gutzwiller mean-field phase diagram.